user profile avatar

 Bio

 I am studying geology and geophysics at Purdue University.
-After college, I wish to find a career in environmental conservation or in consulting.
+After college, I wish to find a career in environmental conservation or working as a paleontologist.
 I love hiking and making art.
 I enjoy reading, especially the classics.
-I also have a healthy appreciation for traditional animation and storytelling.
+I have a healthy appreciation for traditional animation and storytelling.
+I am also proudly queer and hope to inspire other young queer people to do what they love.

 Education